 “to be truly ‘soigné’ a man should have 80 suits.”

-The team at Wardrobe recognise that the bespoke suit is tailored for one person and one person only, and thus the first step is to build a personal customer relationship.
-The foundation of a good suit is to elicit the needs of the customer with regards to the suit, such the fabric type, weight, construction, colour and patterns, and design.
+WARDROBE recognizes that the bespoke suit is tailored for one person and one person only, thus the first step is to build a personal customer relationship.
+The foundation of a good suit is to elicit the needs of the customers with regards to the suit, such the fabric type, weight, construction, colour and patterns, and design.
 More than that, this critical first step builds trust that the customer is in good hands and that his or her personal suit will be realised.

 The Final Touches